-In the past few years, school leaders have faced a constant need to innovate and respond to rapidly changing conditions in their communities, our nation and our world.
+In recent years, school leaders have faced a constant need to innovate and respond to rapidly changing conditions in their communities, our nation, and our world.
 Now we're all seeking ways to bring healing and strength to our school communities as we move forward.
 But what else can we learn from these challenging times, and what inspiration can we draw for the future of schools?

 The NAIS New View EDU podcast supports school leaders in finding those new possibilities and understanding that evolving challenges require compassionate and dynamic solutions.

 In the first four seasons of New View EDU, we discovered that student agency is critical to creating thriving school communities.
 In Season 5, we'll explore how two more essential ingredients—creativity and innovation—support agency-rich environments and make independent schools schools places where students and educators want to be.
 NAIS Chief Innovation Officer Tim Fish will be joined by innovative leaders and thinkers to tackle arts-based education, achievement pressures, blended learning, the concept of "creative hustle," and more as we continue to ponder the question: What is the purpose of school in our rapidly changing world?

 Find New View EDU on Apple Podcasts, Google Play, Spotify, and many other podcast apps.

 Looking for more NAIS podcasts?
 Listen to Member Voices for stories from the thoughtful, hard-working individuals who make up the independent school community.

 Season 5 kicks off with a conversation with new NAIS President Debra P. Wilson.
 In this first school year of Debra’s tenure, she sits down with Tim Fish to introduce herself to the NAIS community and share her personal journey with independent schools.